LukeShortCloud/simpler_things_rpg/simpler_things.md

 - Hardest/maximum = 36
     - This is the maximum result a PC can get if they have a Trait maxed out at 5 and a Boost in the related Skill.
 They roll `6d6`.

-The GM can determine that a Difficulty needs to be higher than 6.
-The maximum required result is 12.
-This requires the PC to have a Boost in the Skill for them to be able to possibly pass the Skill Check.
-The Boost allows them to roll an additional `1d6`.
+The dice pool that will be rolled for a Skill Check is determined by two factors: (1) the level a character has in a Trait for the Skill and (2) if they have a permanent Boost for the Skill.

+For the actual Skill Check, a PC will roll their dice pool for their related Skill and then see if the sum is greater than the Difficulty the GM set.
+If it is, then the Action works.
+If the sum is lower than or equal to the Difficulty, then the Actions fails.

+Dice pool/roll:

+- Skill Check = `TRAIT x d6`
+- Skill Check with a Boost = `(TRAIT x d6) + 1d6`

 **Side Effects**

 After a Skill Check, the Player Character must also separately roll `1d6` to determine if there is a Side Effect.
 The Game Master (GM) determines what the Side Effect will be.
 It should relate to the Action that was attempted.

-Side Effects:
+Side Effect roll result:

 - 1 = Negative
 - 2-5 = Neutral or Nothing
 - 6 = Positive